 A cracked engine block is far worse than a blown head gasket or warped cylinder head because it means your vehicle needs a new engine.
 Fortunately, it’s a rare occurrence that only happens if you ignore all the other signs of overheating.

 Nevertheless, it’s difficult to diagnose a cracked engine block since it presents similar signs to those of a blown head gasket or warped cylinder blocks.

 How Do You Fix A Car That Overheats?

 A car that overheats needs attention as soon as possible.
 The first thing you’ll want to do is pull over and turn off the AC (if it’s on) and then wait for the engine to cool down (about 30 minutes) before taking any further steps.

 If you can’t pull over, turn on the heater.
 Although it seems counterintuitive, turning on the heater will pull some of that heat from the engine and direct it into the cabin.
 At this point, you will need to roll down the windows for the heat to escape.

 After you’ve come to a safe stop and the engine has cooled down, perform a visual inspection to see if your coolant is leaking or if you have a bad fan or radiator.
 Perhaps you can add coolant and get the vehicle to a mechanic.
 When this is not possible, have the car towed to a garage.

 The permanent fix for a vehicle that overheats depends on what’s causing it to overheat.
 Nonetheless, professionals can get to the bottom of the issue and prevent constant engine overheating.

-To find the cause of your issue, enter your vehicle reg and postcode into our online booking tool to compare garages near you and find the best one to fix your overheating car.
+To find the cause of your issue, enter your vehicle reg and postcode into our online booking tool to book a FREE visual inspection for your radiator repair at a garage near you.
 You can filter by distance, availability or price and see the unfiltered ratings and reviews of every garage to find the best one for you.

 Frequently Asked Questions (FAQs)